-If you’re looking for Blue Mountains accommodation and want to have the option of staying somewhere that’s budget friendly, or a secluded cabin, a spa or a unique option, we’ve got it all covered in this post.
+If you’re wondering where to stay in Blue Mountains and want to have the option of staying somewhere that’s budget friendly, or in a secluded cabin, a spa or a unique option, we’ve got it all covered in this post.

 1. Stay in a tiny house